Move beyond reporting. Build a Gender Pay Gap Action Plan that stands up to scrutiny

 • Additional criteria available on request

-• IDR’s expert commentary on key drivers of your pay gaps
+• IDR’s expert commentary on key drivers for your gender pay gap

 Comprehensive Pay Gap Analysis